FreeRADIUS/freeradius-server/doc/bugs.md

-Where the server terminates ungracefully due to a bus error, segmentation violation, or other memory error, you should create a new issue in the issue tracker <URL: http://bugs.freeradius.org>, including information from sections 4 and 5.
+Where the server terminates ungracefully due to a bus error, segmentation violation, or other memory error, you should create a new issue in the issue tracker <URL: http://bugs.freeradius.org>, including information from the debugging sections below.

 For other issues, you should first discuss them on the users list, to see if anyone can reproduce them.
 Often there's a simple explanation